 Licia Sky is a Boston based somatic educator, writer, artist, singer-songwriter, and bodyworker who works with traumatized individuals and trains mental health professionals to use mindful meditation in movement, theater exercises, writing and voice as tools for attunement, healing and connection.

-Susan has a BA in sociology and a minor in psychology from Hartwick College.
-She has extensive experience in non-profit finance and human resources.
+Susan has extensive experience in non-profit finance and human resources.
 Her skills in leadership, communication, discernment and problem solving are a valuable combination for her role at TRF.

 A top item on Susan’s Bucket List is to attend the NCAA Final Four March Madness Basketball Tournament.
 Two of her favorite books are Carry On: A Story of Resilience, Redemption and an Unlikely Family by Lisa Fenn; and The Wright Brothers by David McCullough

 Pat’s expertise includes anything video related: editing, shooting, color correcting, broadcasting. ~ Which makes him a perfect fit in his role as Media Manager.
 In his free time he likes to read, garden and play board games.
 His favorite movie is Magnolia; favorite book is The Road;

 and Quote is "Stanley Kubrick “The most terrifying fact about the universe is not that it is hostile but that it is indifferent; but if we can come to terms with this indifference and accept the challenges of life within the boundaries of death our existence as a species can have genuine meaning and fulfillment.
 However vast the darkness, we must supply our own light.”

 Conor has been working in various forms of media production for over a decade, with a strong focus on social media engagement.
 When not working on video projects, he spends his time playing guitar, and endlessly reconfiguring the effect pedals his guitar is hooked up to.

 Fun fact, Conor immigrated to America from Northern Ireland in the early 80's.